greatxue/coding_language/cpp_tut/2_cpp_fun.md

 void setInitialLocation(double x = 0, double y);
 ```

-In C++, the specification of the default arguments appears **only** in the *function prototype* and **NOT** in the function definition, and any optional parameters must appear **at the end of the parameter list**.

-What shall we do if we want to keep the users from calling the function with only one argument (*i.e.*, the user can provide either all arguments or no arguments at all)?
+If we want to keep the users from calling the function with only one argument, but provide either all arguments or no arguments at all, we could use

 ```cpp
 void setInitialLocation(double x = 0, double y = 0);
 ```

-In the case one parameter is given, it will be assigned to `x`, which may not be the case we are satisfied with.
-As a subsitution, we may kindly refer to *overloading* for a safer approach: //TODO!!!
+However, it will be assigned to `x` if only one parameter is given, which may not be that robust.
+Instead, we could apply *overloading* as a safer approach:

 ```cpp
 void setInitialLocation(double x, double y);